bmhking/Parcel_value_app/README.md

 This app requires `Shiny` to run.
-Note that the default Shiny host server can only allow 1GB of RAM, while this app requires at least 2GB.
-Therefore, the default version of this app can only show the results of the cities of Carlsbad and Chula Vista and the unicorpoated community of Rancho Santa Fe.
-For the whole county's data, unzip `parcel_value_sdcounty.7z`, which will reveal the csv that has data for all parcels in the county and replace the existing file in `/data` with the unzipped file.

 # How to load the app in local
 I recommend using RStudio to run most R tasks, since RStudio integrates so well with many of the core functionalities of the language.
 Once you download RStudio, download the required libraries in `ui.R` and `server.R` (including `shiny`) that are listed in the `library(foo)` commands.
 Then, replace the default `data/parcel_value_sdcounty.csv` with the extracted one in the root menu, and click the `Run App` button in the RStudio interface.
 The app should work fine.
 ![](https://raw.githubusercontent.com/bmhking/Parcel_value_app/main/example.png)
 ![](https://raw.githubusercontent.com/bmhking/Parcel_value_app/main/example2.png)
 The APN box allows you to write in prefixes for the 10-digit APN numbers associated with every parcel.
 Use [SANDAG's Parcel Lookup Tool](https://sdgis.sandag.org/) to find APNs of specific parcels.
+Here is an example for Alvarado Estates:
 ![](https://raw.githubusercontent.com/bmhking/Parcel_value_app/main/example_alvaradoestates.png)

 # Future plans: